carmenansio/AdaLoversConf22/README.md

 cards.forEach(card => card.addEventListener('click', flipCard));
 ```
-//por aquí
-So now, when the user clicks the second card, we will fall into the else block in our condition.
-We will check to see if it’s a match.
-In order to do that, let’s identify each card.

 Entonces, cuando el usuario hace clic en la segunda carta, entramos en el bloque `else` de nuestra `condition`.
 Así que necesitamos comprobar si hay un `match` para poder hacer esto, tenemos que identificar cada una de las cartas.